opencv/opencv_attic/android/service/doc/Intro.rst

 .. highlight:: java

 OpenCV Manager is an Android service targeted to manage OpenCV library binaries on end users devices.
 It allows sharing the OpenCV dynamic libraries of different versions between applications on the same device.
-The Engine provides the following benefits\:
+The Manager provides the following benefits\:

 #.
 Less memory usage.
-All apps use the same binaries from service and do not keep native libs inside themself;
+All apps use the same binaries from service and do not keep native libs inside them self;
 #.
-Hardware specific optimisations for all supported platfroms;
+Hardware specific optimizations for all supported platforms;
 #.
 Trusted OpenCV library source.
-All packages with OpenCV are publiched on Google Play service;
+All packages with OpenCV are published on Google Play service;
 #.
 Regular updates and bug fixes;

 Usage model for target user